Blog

 Tooth Extractions IrvingHas your child recently come home from school with stories about how their friends have pulled out a baby tooth?
 Or maybe you’ve seen one of the countless online videos on the subject.
 If so, you know that there’s no shortage of…well, interesting ways to get the job done!

-What Are Some of the Ways People Try To Extract Baby Teeth at Home?
+What Are Some Of The Ways People Try To Extract Baby Teeth at Home?

 • Tie one end of a string around the baby tooth and the other around a doorknob.
 Then slam the door… and voila!
 The tooth is gone.